WhitneyMaxfield/Moon_Mice/README.md

 3. **Do individual mice differ consistently in their responses to perceived predation risk?**

 Together, these analyses aim to move beyond asking whether mice are simply "afraid" of moonlight and instead examine **when, where, and for whom moonlight changes the perceived risk of being active**.

+### Animal Handling & Photography
+All photographs of live animals included in this repository were collected as part of approved research activities and were taken using appropriate animal-handling procedures.
+Animals were handled by trained personnel, and photography was conducted in a manner intended to minimize disturbance and stress.